-Committee Type: Policy - Standing Committee Ownership: Board of Directors
+Committee Type: Policy - Standing

 To thoroughly research and make recommendations to the Legislative Assembly related to issues of Tiering and Sport Evaluation.

 The Tiering and Sport Evaluation (TSE) Committee will make recommendations to the Legislative Assembly on tiering thresholds, structures and timelines.
 This committee is responsible to make recommendations for the addition and removal of sports based on established criteria and data.
 The committee will create and evaluate the application process for adding new sports.